The Tax Disputes and Litigation Review: Ireland

 ii Challenging administrative decisions

-Only the party who files a tax return can bring a claim against the Revenue.
-In the case of a person who suffers unlawful tax (e.g., VAT), recovering such unlawfully imposed tax would generally be a matter of contract law between the parties.
+Only the party who is the assessable party for tax purposes can bring a claim against Revenue.
+In the case of a person who suffers tax wrongly, but indirectly (as can happen with VAT), recovering such wrongly incurred tax would generally be a matter of contract law between the parties.
 An aggrieved person would not have any recourse to the Revenue.

 In group scenarios, except in the case of VAT, all parties file their own tax returns.
 It is generally a matter of contract law between the parties how they treat reliefs surrendered, and tax liabilities arising or reduced as a result of the use of group relief.
 Only the taxpayer filing the return can claim a refund of tax due to it.